qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 In the case of sparse vectors, the threshold is specified in the number of vectors, not in the size of the payload.

-The index always resides in memory for appendable segments providing fast search and update operations.
+The index always resides in memory for appendable segments providing fast search and update operations by default.

 When the segment becomes immutable, the sparse index can either be kept in memory or mmaped to disk by setting the `on_disk` flag on the index.